-The most common issue for storefronts on these concourses is where columns are contained within a storefront opening.
-For this condition, refer to Contained Piers of these guidelines.
-Information regarding piers that are considered contained and associated design approvals shall be provided by a Port Representative.
+Where columns are contained within a storefront opening, refer to Contained Piers.
+Information regarding piers that are considered contained and design approvals shall be provided by the Port.

-C Concourse Expansion (CCE) project is under construction.
-Tenants proposing on this project need to review the CCE Tenant Handbook.
+The C Concourse Expansion (CCE) project is under construction.
+Tenants proposing on this project need to review the CCE Tenant Handbook and adhere to: